 Central Southwest Houston is a predominantly African-American neighborhood that offers easy access to The Galleria and Texas Medical Center.
 Homes and apartments tend to be affordable.
 High-end shopping and fine dining has yet to move into the area, but it’s home to a large number of authentic ethnic restaurants.

-The Third Ward, home to Texas Southern University and the University of Houston, is rich in culture and history.
-The Third Ward is adjacent to Hobby Airport, southeast of downtown, and east of the Texas Medical Center.
+The Third Ward, home to Texas Southern University and the University of Houston, is rich in culture and history, as evidenced in the beautifully revamped Emancipation Park.
+Residents enjoy easy access to Hobby Airport and Downtown.

 Upper Kirby is a network of historic neighborhoods that are intermingling with redevelopment.
 The area is just minutes away from Greenway Plaza, downtown, The Galleria, and the Texas Medical Center, offering residents easy access to the places they live, work, and play.
 West Ave is home to an assortment of top-notch restaurants, art galleries, and trendy boutiques.

 The third-most expensive neighborhood in Houston, the tree-lined West University area— West U, as locals call it—is a community of upper-middle class families.
 On every block you’ll find an abundance of upscale housing options, including unique bungalows and newly remodeled homes.
 Home to Rice University and Rice Village Shopping Center, the neighborhood appeals to families and young professionals alike.
 Morningside Boulevard offers a good mix of lunch, dinner, and happy hour spots.

 Northside/Acres Homes is a predominantly African-American community that got its name when World War I–era landowners sold home sites that were divided by the acre, not by the plot.